 Groupmuse seeks to present art that is time-tested, provocative, and worthy of study.

-The masterworks of classical music have stood up to generations of study and scrutiny, and they continue to inspire and amaze us regardless of how the times and tastes have changed.
 Substance and profundity can be found in many different places and in many different ways - a good book, a long hike, a deep conversation - and we believe with Groupmuse, we’ve created a particularly flexible and reliable way to present these twin goods.
-That’s why at every groupmuse, at least half of the music performed needs to be "standard rep" classical music: music that has endured epochal change.
+That’s why at every groupmuse, at least half of the music performed needs to be traditional chamber musics of the planet: music that has endured epochal change.